Tree swallow: Feeding

 The tree swallow forages up to 50 m above the ground singly or in groups.
 Its flight is a mix of flapping and gliding.
 During the breeding season, this is mostly within 4 km of the nest site.
 When it is foraging for nestlings, though, it usually goes up to 200 m from the nest, mostly staying in sight of it, and forages at a height up to 12 m.
 As well as being caught in flight, insects are sometimes taken from the ground, water, vegetation, and vertical surfaces.

-The tree swallow eats mostly insects, with some molluscs, spiders, and fruit.
+The tree swallow eats mostly insects, with some mollusks, spiders, and fruit.
 In North America, flies make up about 40% of the diet, supplemented with beetles and ants.
 Otherwise, the diet is about 90% flies.
 The insects taken are a mix of aquatic and terrestrial organisms; the former are an important source of omega-3 highly unsaturated fatty acids.
 This is because, although the tree swallow can convert the precursor α-Linolenic acid into highly unsaturated fatty acids like docosahexaenoic acid, it cannot do so in the quantities needed.
 The seed and berry food is mainly from the genus Myrica, which is mainly taken in all four of the Northern Hemisphere seasons except summer.
 Crustaceans were also found to be important in the wintering diet in a study on Long Island, New York.

 Both sexes feed the nestlings (although the male feeds the chicks less than the females) resulting in about 10 to 20 feedings per hour.
 The parents often use the chirp call to stimulate nestlings to beg.
 This is used more frequently with younger chicks, as they beg less than older chicks when the parent arrives with food but does not call.
 The likelihood of begging in the absence of parents also increases with age.
 The hatching order affects how much a chick is fed; last-hatched nestlings (in cases where hatching is asynchronous) are likely fed less than those hatched earlier.
 Nestlings closer to the entrance of the nest are also more likely to be fed, as are those who beg first and more frequently.
 The overall rate at which a brood is fed also increases with more begging.
 The diet itself is composed mostly of insects, those in the orders Diptera, Hemiptera, and Odonata making up most of the diet.
 These insects are mostly up to 10 mm in size, but sometimes are up to 60 mm in length.
 In nests near lakes acidified by humans, calcium supplements, primarily fish bones, crayfish exoskeletons, clam shells, and the shells of bird eggs, are harder to find.
 This forces the adult tree swallow to travel further than usual—sometimes up to 650 m away from the nest—to get these calcium supplements.